banduraul/hi-tech-pantry/README.md

-# hi-tech-pantry
+# Hi-Tech Pantry

-A dual-application system for an automated pantry inventory
+A dual-application system for an automated pantry inventory.